 Some smaller ventricular septal defects are closed surgically to prevent complications related to their locations, such as damage to heart valves.
 Many people with small VSDs have productive lives with few related problems.

-Surgical treatment for ventricular septal defects involves plugging or patching the abnormal opening between the ventricles.
+Surgical treatment for ventricular septal defect involves plugging or patching the abnormal opening between the ventricles.
 If you or your child is having surgery to repair a ventricular defect, consider having surgery performed by surgeons and cardiologists with training and expertise in conducting these procedures.
-Procedures may include:

 - Surgical repair.
 This procedure of choice in most cases usually involves open-heart surgery under general anesthesia.
 The surgery requires a heart-lung machine and an incision in the chest.
 The doctor uses a patch or stitches to close the hole.